Superbil/build-lame-for-iOS/README.md

-build-lame-for-iOS
+Build-lame-for-iOS
 ==================

-build lame for iOS versoin on XCode 5
+Build lame for iOS versoin on XCode

 ### Release Library